 “Elisha the prophet called.”
-Years before this, Elijah the prophet had been instructed to anoint Jehu as king of Israel (1 Kgs 19:16).
-It was accomplished through his disciple and agent, Elisha,
+Years before this, Elijah the prophet had been instructed to anoint Jehu as king of Israel (1 Kings 19:16).
+It was accomplished through his disciple and agent, Elisha.

 “Tuck your cloak under your belt.”
 The literal Hebrew is “belt up your loins.”
 This refers to the custom of a man tying up his long clothing so he could move more quickly.
 See commentary on 2 Kings 4:29.

 “go to Ramoth-gilead.”
 The combined armies of Israel and Judah were not able to conquer Ramoth-gilead, but they were fighting there, which is why Jehu, a commander in the army of Israel, was there.
 Joram was the current king of Israel, but the fighting over Ramoth-gilead had been on and off for years.
 A previous king, Ahab, had been mortally wounded there (1 Kings 22:35)